 Use Condition Acquisition Overlay to be acquired for a hospital or an education centre: The threshold distance, for a purpose listed in the table to Clause 52.10.
 30 metres, for a purpose not listed in the table to Clause 52.10.
-Informal outdoor recreation Minor utility installation Office Must not be in Precinct 9 or 10 or Sub-precinct 4A, 4B, 4D, 8B or 8C.
-In Precinct 1 or 7, any frontage at ground floo level must not exceed 2 metres and access mus not be shared with a dwelling (other than a Caretaker's house), unless the office is a Bank Electoral office, Real estate agency, Travel agency or any other Office where the floor space adjoining the frontage is a customer service are accessible to the public.
+Informal outdoor recreation Minor utility installation Office Must not be in Precinct 9 or 10 or Sub-precincts Cince 4A, 4B, 4D, 8B or 8C.
+In Precinct 1 or 7, any frontage at ground floor level must not exceed 2 metres and access must not be shared with a dwelling (other than a Caretaker's house), unless the office is a Bank, Electoral office, Real estate agency, Travel agency, or any other Office where the floor space adjoining the frontage is a customer service area accessible to the public.
 Place of worship The gross floor area of all buildings must not exceed 250 square metres.
 The site must adjoin, or have access to, a road in a Road Zone.
 Railway station Restricted retail premises Must be in Precinct 1,2, 7, 9 or 10.
-Retail premises (other than Adult sex book shop, Hotel and Tavern, Restricted retail premises, Supermarket or Trade supplies) Must be in Precinct 1, 2, 7 or 9 or Sub-precinct 3B or 8A.
-Shop (other than, Adult sex book shop, Department store, Restricted retail premises, Must be in Precinct 1,2 or 9 or Sub-precincts 3 or 8A.
-Supermarket) In Precinct 9_2 the total shop floor area (including department store and supermarket must no exceed 22,500 square metres.
-Supermarket · exceed 22,500 square metres.
-Trade supplies exceed 22,500 square metres.
-Must be in Precinct 1,2,7 or 9 Trade supplies Tramway exceed 22,500 square metres.
-Must be in Precinct 1,2,7 or 9 Supermarket Trade supplies Tramway Warehouse (other than Mail centre) exceed 22,500 square metres.
-Must be in Precinct 1,2,7 or 9 Must be in Precinct 1, 2, 7 or 10 Trade supplies Tramway exceed 22,500 square metres.
-Must be in Precinct 1,2,7 or 9 Must be in Precinct 1, 2, 7 or 10 Must be in Precinct 10.
-Must not be a purpose shown with a Note 1 of Note 2 in the table to Clause 52.10.
-The land must be at least the following distance from land (not a road) which is in a residentia zone, Commercial 1 Zone, Capital City Zone Docklands Zone, land used for a hospital or a education centre or land in a Public Acquisitio Overlay to be acquired for a hospital or a education centre: The threshold distance, for a purpose listed in the table to Clause 52.10.
-30 metres, for a purpose not listed i Trade supplies exceed 22,500 square metres.
-Must be in Precinct 1,2,7 or 9 Must be in Precinct 1, 2, 7 or 10 Must be in Precinct 10.
+Retail premises (other than Adult sex book shop, Hotel and Tavern, Restricted retail premises, Supermarket or Trade supplies) Must be in Precinct 1, 2, 7 or 9 or Sub-precincts 3B or 8A.
+Shop (other than, Adult sex book shop, Department store, Restricted retail premises, Supermarket) Must be in Precinct 1,2 or 9 or Sub-precingnts 3B or 8A.
+In Precinct 9 ε the total shop floor area (including department store and supermarket must not exceed 22,500 square metres.
+Supermarket Must be in Precinct 1,2,7 or 9 Trade supplies Must be in Precinct 1,2,7 or 9 Must be in Precinct 1, 2, 7 or 10 · Trade supplies Trade supplies Tramway Must be in Precinct 1, 2, 7 or 10 Trade supplies Tramway Must be in Precinct 1, 2, 7 or 10 Must be in Precinct 10.
 Must not be a purpose shown with a Note 1 or Note 2 in the table to Clause 52.10.
-The land must be at least the following distance from land (not a road) which is in a residentia zone, Commercial 1 Zone, Capital City Zone Docklands Zone, land used for a hospital or a education centre or land in a Public Acquisitio Overlay to be acquired for a hospital or a education centre: The threshold distance, for a purpose listed in the table to Clause 52.10.
+The land must be at least the following distances from land (not a road) which is in a residential zone, Commercial 1 Zone, Capital City Zone, Docklands Zone, land used for a hospital or an education centre or land in a Public Acquisition Overlay to be acquired for a hospital or an education centre: The threshold distance, for a purpose listed in the table to Clause 52.10.
+30 metres, for a purpose not listed in Trade supplies Tramway Must be in Precinct 1, 2, 7 or 10 Must be in Precinct 10.
+Must not be a purpose shown with a Note 1 or Note 2 in the table to Clause 52.10.
+The land must be at least the following distances from land (not a road) which is in a residential zone, Commercial 1 Zone, Capital City Zone, Docklands Zone, land used for a hospital or an education centre or land in a Public Acquisition Overlay to be acquired for a hospital or an education centre: The threshold distance, for a purpose listed in the table to Clause 52.10.